 A significant influence on the Board's financial position is the number of complaints or notifications in a year that require legal advice, investigation and disciplinary action or prosecution, where cost recovery is limited.

-Expenses pertaining to complaints and notifications were \$38,835 or 11% of total expenses during the 2020-21 year.
+Expenses pertaining to complaints and notifications were \$122,718 or 27% of total expenses during the 2021-22 year.
+This was a significant increase over the previous financial year as the Board progressed two matters through QCAT.